virtuehearts/HiveMind/README.md

 ## 3️⃣ Built for 6GB GPUs & 16GB RAM
 - Quantized Qwen/Phi models
 - LanceDB file-backed retrieval
-- No daemons or servers
+- No big corperations having your memories / datasets
-- No GPU memory spikes
+- No need for 24gb+ GPU's or Professional hardware.
 - Can run on a **Dell OptiPlex**, **ThinkPad**, or **old gaming PC**

 ---